Who is Prince-Parker and Associates?

 - internet broadband

-How can I remove Prince-Parker from my credit report?
+How can I remove Prince-Parker and Associates from my credit report?

 Prince-Parker collections can hurt your credit score and remain on your credit report for up to seven years regardless of whether you pay it or not.
 Unfortunately, paying the collection could even lower your credit score.